You’re almost there! Visualize yourself in your cap and gown on graduation day, about to receive your college diploma! But first things first.

 The Ron Brown Scholar Program identifies African-American high school seniors who have the potential to make significant contributions to society.
 Applicants must excel academically, exhibit exceptional leadership potential, participate in community service activities and demonstrate financial need.
 Applicants must be US citizens or hold permanent resident visas.
-Go to http://www.ronbrown.org.
+Please visit the Ron Brown Scholar Program site (https://www.ronbrown.org/) for additional information.